bgoonz/docs-collection/github/communities/maintaining-your-safety-on-github/unblocking-a-user-from-your-personal-account.md

 ---
 title: Unblocking a user from your personal account
-intro: 'If you''ve mended fences with a {% data variables.product.prodname_dotcom %} user you''ve blocked, you can unblock their account.'
+intro: "If you've mended fences with a {% data variables.product.prodname_dotcom %} user you've blocked, you can unblock their account."
 redirect_from:
   - /articles/unblocking-a-user-from-your-personal-account
   - /github/building-a-strong-community/unblocking-a-user-from-your-personal-account
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Community
 shortTitle: Unblock from your account